Carnegie Hall: 2000s to present

 In June 2003, tentative plans were made for the Philharmonic to return to Carnegie Hall beginning in 2006, and for the orchestra to merge its business operations with those of the venue.
 However, the two groups abandoned these plans later that year.
 Zankel Hall opened in September 2003.
 Music critic Anthony Tommasini praised Zankel Hall's flexibility, though he said "the builders did not quite succeed in insulating the auditorium from the sounds of passing trains".
 Architecturally, the space was described by critic Herbert Muschamp as "a luxury version of a black-box theater, the hall has the feel of a broadcasting studio, which it partly is".
 Though Zankel Hall's large capacity was highly publicized, it was only reconfigured once in its first two and a half years of operation.
 The Stern Auditorium's stage was renamed in March 2006 after Ronald Perelman, who had donated $20 million to Carnegie Hall.

 At the end of 2005, Carnegie Hall formed a partnership with the neighboring City Center.
 The agreement would have allowed the venues to host each other's dance, music, and theater programs; however, the partnership was canceled in early 2007.
 Carnegie Hall Corporation announced later in 2007 that it would evict all the remaining tenants of its upper-story studios so the corporation could convert the space into offices.
 By 2010, the last tenant had moved out.
 In 2014, Carnegie Hall opened its Judith and Burton Resnick Education Wing.
 The new wing houses 24 music rooms, one of which is large enough to hold an orchestra or a chorus.
 The $230 million project was funded with gifts from Joan and Sanford I. Weill and the Weill Family Fund, Judith and Burton Resnick, Lily Safra and other donors, as well as $52.2 million from the city, $11 million from the state, and $56.5 million from bonds issued through the Trust for Cultural Resources of the City of New York.
 The American Institute of Architects gave an architectural award to the project in 2017.

 Carnegie Hall closed temporarily in March 2020 due to the COVID-19 pandemic in New York City.
 The hall reopened on October 6, 2021, with a performance by the Philadelphia Orchestra.
 Carnegie Hall returned to hosting a full schedule of programming during the 2022–2023 season.
 A new cafe at Carnegie Hall, the Weill Cafe, opened in January 2024.
 Although Carnegie Hall was recording record-high box-office revenue by the 2023–2024 season, inflation and ongoing renovations had reduced the venue's operating surplus to $2 million, compared with $10 million in 2019.

 Events and performances

+Over the years, Carnegie Hall has hosted a wide variety of performances.
+One source called it "by all measures the most prestigious concert hall in the city throughout the twentieth century".